 External Route Tag: 1

-Related Lessons to Basic OSPF Configuration Lab for CCNA
+Related Articles to Basic OSPF Configuration Lab for CCNA

 Conclusion